Fong Chan Onn: Political career

 Fong became an MCA vice-president in 1996, but stepped down after the 2008 MCA elections when he lost his bid for re-election.

 From 1990 to 1999, he served as Deputy Minister of Education.
-Following the 1999 general elections, Fong was appointed Minister of Human Resources.
+Following the 1999 general elections, Fong was appointed Minister of Human Resources by Prime Minister Mahathir Mohamad.
 He remained in that ministry until 2008, when he left the Cabinet, and retired from Parliament at the 2013 election.

 Post retirement, he became the Chairman of Enterprise Asia, a non-governmental organisation (NGO) that is set up to champion entrepreneurship development in Asia.